Alfred Docs

 Ask with context

-Use Ask to summarize imports, compare projects, search memory, or create notes from recent source material.
+Use Ask to summarize imports, compare sources, search memory, or create notes from recent source material.

 • Prefer questions that reference the current workspace.